nifanfa/BootTo.NET/README.md

 - [Debugging on vmware](#debugging-on-vmware)

 ## Running on real hardware
+You can use [Rufus](http://rufus.ie/) to flush .vhd to your usb drive.
 if you want to running BootTo.NET on real hardware. go BIOS and enable this to enable network support for UEFI
 <p align="center">
   <img src="https://user-images.githubusercontent.com/54205437/188054542-60a4bc00-a2f2-462d-9602-6a55b146b127.png" />
 </p>